open/close all folders

 - The Headless Horseman in Tim Burton's Sleepy Hollow.

-- On The Young Ones, two headless ghosts wandered through the lads' apartment having an argument.
+- Two headless ghosts wander through the lads' apartment having an argument.
 Both drop their heads, and their bodies grope around for anything spherical (a goldfish bowl, a grapefruit) that they can tuck under their arms.
 Later, the two reappear arguing about which head the body with the nicer bottom belongs to.

-- Vyvian gets his head knocked off by looking out of a train window.
+- Vyvyan gets his head knocked off by looking out of a train window.
 His body is directed by his head to pick it up, but the body keeps kicking it along instead.

 - A story arc of Dark Shadows was about the severed head of warlock Judah Zachery seeking to be reunited with its body.